Eunice has, insofar as it is possible to say such a thing,

 (1) The working aorta is much narrowed, increasing blood pressure

-load on the heart.
-(There may be minor damage to the heart valve;
+and load on the heart.
+(There may be minor damage to the heart

-is some prior aortic valve stenosis.
-So there will be shortness of
+valve; there is some prior aortic valve stenosis.
+So there will be

 (2) The aorta is now much more fragile so blood pressure must be

-as time increases]).
-There is at least one substantial
+flexibility as time increases]).
+There is at least one

 (3) There can be blockage of the side arteries to other organs.
 The